PavlidisLab/gemmapy/docs/tutorial.rst

 Contributors:  Christian C Witt Benedikt Brors Dilafruz Juraeva Jens Treutlein Carsten Sticht Stephanie H Witt Jana Strohmaier Helene Dukal Josef Frank Franziska Degenhardt Markus M Nöthen Sven Cichon Maren Lang Marcella Rietschel Sandra Meier Manuel Mattheisen

-To access the expression data in a convenient form, you can use :py:func:`~gemmapy_api.GemmaPy.getDataset`.
+To access the expression data in a convenient form, you can use :py:func:`~gemmapy.GemmaPy.getDataset`.
 It is a high-level wrapper that combines various endpoint calls to return an `anndata
 <https://anndata.readthedocs.io/>`_ (Annotated Data) object of the
 queried dataset for downstream analyses.
 They include the expression